Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 And he said, “What is the pledge that I must give to you?”
 And she said, “your seal, your cord, and your staff that is in your hand.”
 And he gave them to her and went in to her.
 And she conceived by him.

 — Genesis 38:18

-Judah is unable to find her to repay her and collect his belongings, each of which identifies him, and out of embarrassment lets the matter go.
+Judah cannot find her to repay her and collect his belongings, each of which identifies him, and out of embarrassment, lets the matter go.

 She was brought out, but she sent to her father-in-law saying, “By the man to whom these belong I have conceived.”
 And she said, “Now discern (recognize or acknowledge) to whom these belong: the seal and cord and the staff.”

 — Genesis 38:25

 The same phrase is used in chapter 37, in the original Hebrew text, when Jacob's sons bring him Joseph's torn and bloodied coat and ask him to acknowledge it.

 Then they got Joseph’s robe, slaughtered a goat and dipped the robe in the blood They took the ornate robe back to their father and said, “We found this.
 Examine (recognize or acknowledge) it to see whether it is your son’s robe.”

 We might guess from this link that it was Judah who presented the coat to his father.
 These two connected events show us the tangled backside of sinful humankind's tapestry and how God brought His plan into place through, and despite, messy and uncooperative humanity.